cheatiiit/ossprojects/GSoC-Application-2015:-Crowdsourcing-for-Guyana-Deaf-Community-[Chetna Gupta].md

 ***
 ## **Skill Set**
 I've done coding in several high-level languages (C, C++, C#, Python, Java); What I like most about Python is the simplicity and readability of the language which allow for what I find to be very elegant programs.
 I have worked on python based web development softwares like Web2py (MVC Model).
-I have also started getting acquainted with Django and Ruby on Rails.
-I got an oppurtunity to build a website with database support for immigration company in php as part of course project.
+I have also started getting the knacks of basics of Django and Ruby on Rails.
+I got an opportunity to build a website with database support for immigration company in php as part of course project.

 I have been using git, because of my involvement in the sympy project.
 I'm still learning the little tricks for the version control.